gainwell-ohio/spbm/docs/new_documents/test_additional_therapeutic.md

 - Must provide documentation that the patient has had ≥ 10% unintentional weight lost AND must be on a high protein diet
 - Initial authorizations will be for 30 days
 - Subsequent authorizations require documents of weight gain with therapy

+## Antimycobacterial

+Drug Name: Priftin® (rifapentine)

+Clinical Criteria:

+- Must be prescribed by or in consultation with an infectious disease specialist, tuberculosis clinic, CDC or state health department
+- Must provide documentation of molecular susceptibility testing prior to initiation for an active infection